bihor/backendtools/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension provides some useful tools in the “Admin tools” section in the backend of TYPO3.
+This extension provides some usefull tools in the “Admin tools” section of the backend of TYPO3.
 Currently it contains 5 tools for extensions, files, images and links.

 Tool 1: shows you all pages where you use extensions.
 You can see where you use which extension.
 You can search for non-extensions too, e.g. if you set Ctype='mailform'.